diezcami/arctic-fox-theme/_posts/2020-05-03-quarantine-cam.md

 Slack is an Electron app, and conveniently there exists a tool from Electron themselves titled [electron-osx-sign](https://github.com/electron/electron-osx-sign).
 You can pull it easily with npm: `npm install -g electron-osx-sign`.

-I suspect there are some better settings, but these worked for me a proof of concept.
+I suspect there are some better settings, but these worked for me as a proof of concept.

 ```bash
 ➜ electron-osx-sign /Applications/Slack.app \